Site icon Lights Out ●●●●●

 HAAS

-Kevin Magnussen’s eighth place in the 2017 Mexico City Grand Prix is the Haas team’s only points-scoring appearance so far in Mexico.
+Prior to 2024, Magnussen’s eighth place in the 2017 Mexican Grand Prix was the Haas team’s only points-scoring appearance in Mexico.
 The team held a 100% finish rate at the circuit until 2021, when Mick Schumacher was eliminated on the first lap.
-Kevin Magnussen recorded the team’s second DNF here in 2023, crashing out of the race.
+Magnussen recorded the team’s second DNF here in 2023, crashing out of the race.

-Nico Hulkenberg’s 13th place at the 2023 Mexico City Grand Prix is only the second time, after Magnussen’s points-scoring finish in 2017, that a Haas driver finished in the top 14 in Mexico.
+Aside from their three points-scoring appearances, Hulkenberg’s 13th place at the 2023 Mexico City Grand Prix is the only other time that a Haas driver has finished in the top 14 in Mexico.

-Hulkenberg’s 12th place in qualifying for the 2023 Mexico Grand Prix marked the team’s best qualifying result to date at Autodromo Hermanos Rodriguez.
+Up until 2024, Nico Hulkenberg’s 12th place in qualifying for the 2023 Mexico Grand Prix was the team’s best qualifying result to date at Autodromo Hermanos Rodriguez.
 It was only the second time – after Kevin Magnussen in 2022 – that a Haas driver had made it out of Q1 in Mexico.

 Despite their many Q1 exits, the team has never qualified in last position for the race.